Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Then it’s up to the upstream developers to perform a code review and either accept or reject the pull request in the end.

-Protip: For code review, GitLab also has special tools.
+Tip: For code review, GitLab also has special tools.
 If you look at the Changes tab of a merge request, you will see that you can press a bubble button next to any line of code and write a comment about it.
 Once finished, there is a “Submit review” button at the bottom to send all comments at once.

-Other Git GUI functionality
+Other Git Cola functionality

 You might run into a situation when you have made changes in tracked files, but do not want to keep some of the changes.
-You can revert one file by selecting it in Git GUI, then clicking CommitRevert changes.
+You can revert one file by right-clicking on it and selecting Revert Unstaged Edits….

 Git GUI history (gitk)